 As consumption rises across Mexico and Latin America, Coca-Cola FEMSA’s volumes should rise.
 Additionally, bottling operations will likely continue to consolidate to make them more productive, providing further opportunities for volume growth.

-With a healthy free cash flow payout ratio near 60%, consistent free cash flow generation, and a reasonable balance sheet, the company’s dividend appears to be safe with room to grow.
+With a healthy free cash flow payout ratio near 60%, consistent free cash flow generation, and a reasonable balance sheet, the company’s dividend appears to be safe with room to grow over the long term.

 4: Caterpillar (CAT)